Save to shopping list

 5. PROFILING IN THE ONLINE SHOP

-5.1 The RODO Regulation imposes an obligation on the Controller to provide information on automated decision-making, including profiling, as referred to in Article 22(1) and (4) of the RODO Regulation, and, at least in these cases, relevant information on the modalities of such decisionmaking, as well as on the significance and the envisaged consequences of such processing for the data subject.
-With this in mind, the Controller provides information on possible profiling in this section of the privacy policy.
+5.1 The RODO Regulation imposes an obligation on the Controller to provide information on automated decision-making, including profiling, as referred to in Article 22(1) and (4) of the RODO Regulation, and – at least in these cases – relevant information on the principles of their making, as well as on the significance and the envisaged consequences of such processing for the data subject.
+With this in mind, the Controller provides information on possible profiling in this section of the Privacy Policy.

-5.2 The Controller may use profiling in the Internet Shop for direct marketing purposes, but the decisions taken on its basis by the Controller do not concern conclusion or refusal of the Sales Agreement or the possibility of using Electronic Services in the Internet Shop.
-The effect of using profiling in the Internet Shop may be e.g. granting a given person a discount, sending him/her a discount code, reminding about unfinished shopping, sending a proposal of a Product which may correspond to interests or preferences of a given person or offering better conditions in comparison with the standard offer of the Internet Shop.
-Despite the profiling, it is up to the individual to freely decide whether they want to take advantage of the discount or better conditions received in this way and make a purchase from the Online Shop.
+5.2 The Controller may use profiling in the Internet Shop for direct marketing purposes, but the decisions taken on its basis by the Controller do not concern the conclusion or refusal of the conclusion of a Sales Agreement or the possibility of using Electronic Services in the Internet Shop.
+The effect of using profiling in the Internet Shop may be e.g. granting a given person a discount, sending him/her a discount code, reminding about unfinished shopping, sending a proposal of a Product which may correspond to the interests or preferences of a given person or offering better conditions compared to the standard offer of the Internet Shop.
+Despite the profiling, it is up to the individual to freely decide whether to take advantage of the discount or better conditions received in this way and make a purchase in the Internet Shop.

-5.3 Profiling in the Internet Shop consists in automatic analysis or prediction of a given person's behaviour on the website of the Internet Shop, e.g. through adding a particular Product to the basket, browsing the page of a particular Product in the Internet Shop or through analysis of the previous history of purchases made in the Internet Shop.
-The condition of such profiling is that the Administrator has the personal data of the person in question in order to be able to send him/her e.g. a discount code.
+5.3 Profiling in the Internet Shop consists in the automatic analysis or prediction of the behavior of a given person on the website of the Internet Shop, e.g. by adding a specific Product to the basket, viewing the page of a specific Product in the Internet Shop or by analyzing the history of previous purchases made in the Internet Shop.
+The condition for such profiling is that the Administrator has the personal data of the person in question in order to be able to send, for example, a discount code.

-5.4 The data subject shall have the right not to be subject to a decision which is based solely on automated processing, including profiling, and which produces legal effects with regard to the person concerned or significantly affects the person in a similar manner.
+5.4 The person whose data is concerned has the right not to be subject to a decision based solely on automated processing, including profiling, which has legal effects on that person or similarly significantly affects him/her.

-6.1 Right of access, rectification, restriction, erasure or portability - the data subject shall have the right to request from the Controller access to his/her personal data, their rectification, erasure ("right to be forgotten") or restriction of processing and shall have the right to object to the processing, as well as the right to portability of his/her data.
-The detailed conditions for exercising the rights indicated above are indicated in Articles 15-21 of the RODO Regulation.
+6.1 The right of access, rectification, restriction, erasure or portability – the data subject has the right to request the Controller to grant access to his/her personal data, to rectify them, erase them ("the right to be forgotten") or to restrict their processing, and also has the right to object to the processing as well as the right to data portability.
+Detailed conditions for exercising the aforementioned rights are set out in Articles 15–21 of the RODO Regulation.

-6.2 Right to withdraw consent at any time - the person whose data are processed by the Administrator on the basis of an expressed consent (pursuant to Article 6(1)(a) or Article 9(2)(a) of the RODO Regulation), has the right to withdraw the consent at any time without affecting the legality of the processing performed on the basis of the consent before its withdrawal.
+6.2 The right to withdraw consent at any time – a person whose data is processed by the Administrator on the basis of consent (pursuant to Article 6(1)(a) or Article 9(2)(a) of the RODO Regulation) has the right to withdraw this consent at any time without affecting the lawfulness of the processing carried out on the basis of this consent before its withdrawal.

-6.3 Right to lodge a complaint to the supervisory authority - the person whose data are processed by the Controller has the right to lodge a complaint to the supervisory authority in the manner and mode specified in the provisions of the RODO Regulation and Polish law, in particular the Personal Data Protection Act.
-The supervisory authority in Poland is the President of the Office for Personal Data Protection.
+6.3 The right to lodge a complaint with a supervisory authority – a person whose data is processed by the Administrator has the right to lodge a complaint with a supervisory authority in the manner and mode provided for in the RODO Regulation and in Polish law, in particular in the Act on Personal Data Protection.
+The supervisory authority in Poland is the President of the Personal Data Protection Office.

-6.5 Right to object to direct marketing - where personal data are processed for the purposes of direct marketing, the data subject shall have the right to object at any time to the processing of personal data concerning him or her for such marketing, including profiling, to the extent that the processing is related to such direct marketing.
+6.5 The right to object to direct marketing – if personal data is processed for the purposes of direct marketing, the data subject has the right to object at any time to the processing of his/her personal data for such marketing purposes, including profiling, to the extent that the processing is related to such direct marketing.

-6.6 In order to exercise the rights referred to in this paragraph of the Privacy Policy, the Administrator may be contacted by sending a relevant message in writing or by e-mail to the address of the Administrator indicated at the beginning of the Privacy Policy or by using the contact form available on the website of the Internet Shop.
+6.6 In order to exercise the rights referred to in this paragraph of the Privacy Policy, you can contact the Administrator by sending an appropriate message in writing or by e-mail to the address of the Administrator indicated at the beginning of this Privacy Policy or by using the contact form available on the website of the Internet Shop.

-7.1 Cookies are small information in the form of text files sent by a server and stored on the side of the person visiting the website of the Online Shop (e.g. on the hard drive of a computer, laptop or smartphone memory card - depending on the device used by the visitor to our Online Shop).
-Detailed information on Cookies as well as the history of their creation can be found, among others, here: https://pl.wikipedia.org/wiki/HTTP_cookie.
+7.1 Cookies are small information in the form of text files sent by a server and stored on the side of the person visiting the Online Shop website (e.g. on the hard disk of a computer, laptop or smartphone memory card – depending on the device used by the visitor to our Online Shop).
+Detailed information about Cookies, as well as the history of their creation, can be found, among others, here: https://pl.wikipedia.org/wiki/HTTP_cookie.

-7.2 Cookies that can be sent by the website of the Online Shop can be divided into different types, according to the following criteria:
+7.2 Cookies that may be sent by the Online Shop website can be divided into different types, according to the following criteria:

 By their provider:

-1) own (created by the website of the Administrator's Online Store) and
+1) own (created by the Administrator's Online Shop website), and

-2) owned by third parties (other than the Administrator)
+2) belonging to third parties (other than the Administrator).

-Due to their storage time on the device of the person visiting the Internet shop's website:
+By their storage period on the device of the visitor to the Online Shop:

-1) session (stored until logging out of the Internet Shop or switching off the Internet browser) and
+1) session (stored until logging out of the Online Shop or turning off the Internet browser), and

-2) permanent (stored for a specified time, defined by the parameters of each file or until manual removal)
+2) permanent (stored for a defined period specified by the parameters of a given file or until manually removed).

-1) necessary (enabling proper functioning of the Internet Shop website),
+1) necessary (enabling the correct functioning of the Online Shop website),

-2) functional/preferential (enabling adjustment of the Internet Shop website to the preferences of the person visiting the website),
+2) functional/preferential (enabling the adaptation of the Online Shop website to the preferences of the person visiting the website),

-3) analytical and performance (gathering information on the manner of use of the Internet Shop website),
+3) analytical and performance (collecting information on how the Online Shop website is used),

-4) marketing, advertising and social (gathering information about the person visiting the Internet Shop website in order to display personalised advertisements to that person and carry out other marketing activities, including on websites separate from the Internet Shop website, such as social networking sites
+4) marketing, advertising and social (collecting information about the visitor to the Online Shop website in order to display personalized advertisements to that person and to conduct other marketing activities, including on websites separate from the Online Shop website, such as social networking sites).

-7.3 The Administrator can process data contained in Cookies when visitors use the website of the Internet Shop for the following specific purposes:
+7.3 The Administrator may process the data contained in Cookies when visitors use the Online Shop website for the following specific purposes:

-identifying Service Recipients as logged in to the Online Shop and showing that they are logged in (essential cookies)
+1) identifying Service Recipients as logged in to the Online Shop and displaying that they are logged in (necessary Cookies),

-Remembering about Products added to the basket in order to place the Order (cookies necessary)
+2) remembering Products added to the basket in order to place an Order (necessary Cookies),

-save data from completed Order Forms, surveys or login data to the Online Shop (essential and/or functional/preference cookies)
+3) remembering data from completed Order Forms, surveys or login data to the Online Shop (necessary and/or functional/preferential Cookies),

-adjust the content of the website of the Internet Shop to individual preferences of the Service Recipient (e.g. as regards colours, font size, page layout) and optimise the use of the pages of the Internet Shop (functional/preferential Cookies)
+4) adapting the content of the Online Shop website to the individual preferences of the Service Recipient (e.g. in terms of colours, font size, page layout) and optimizing the use of the Online Shop pages (functional/preferential Cookies),

-7.4 Checking in the most popular web browsers which cookies (including the duration of cookies and their provider) are sent at a given moment by the website of the Internet Shop is possible in the following way:
+7.4 Checking in the most popular web browsers which Cookies (including the lifetime of the Cookies and their provider) are currently sent by the Online Shop website can be done as follows:

 In the Chrome browser:

-(1) in the address bar, click on the padlock icon on the left, (2) go to the "Cookies" tab.
+(1) click the padlock icon on the left side of the address bar, (2) go to the "Cookies" tab.

 In Firefox:

-(1) in the address bar, click on the shield icon on the left, (2) go to the "Allowed" or "Blocked" tab, (3) click on the box "Tracking cookies between sites", "Social media tracking elements" or "Content with tracking elements"
+(1) in the address bar click the shield icon on the left, (2) go to the "Allowed" or "Blocked" tab, (3) click "Cross-site tracking cookies", "Social media tracking elements" or "Content with tracking elements".

 In Internet Explorer: